BinaryExecutioner/BinaryExecutioner.github.io/_posts/2025-10-05-HTB_Active.md

 - **SMB hygiene**: Disable **SMBv1**, require **SMB signing** where feasible, and restrict anonymous/NULL sessions.
 - **Least privilege & segmentation**: Keep admin tasks on admin workstations; segment DCs and management subnets.
 - **SIEM hunting**: Add a rule to flag reads of `*\\SYSVOL\\*\\Groups.xml` and spikes in **TGS requests** for sensitive SPNs.

+### Disclaimer

+*The techniques and tools discussed in this walkthrough are intended solely for educational purposes and to help improve cybersecurity awareness.
+Please conduct any penetration testing activities only on systems that you own or have explicit permission to test.
+Unauthorized access to computer systems is illegal and punishable by law.
+The author does not take responsibility for any misuse of the information provided*